Securing the Computer Security Course: Discovering a Session Hijacking Vulnerability in EPFL's COM-301 Website

 And there finally comes the vulnerability:

 It was found that the same student would be identified by the three sibling web applications under different user IDs, while the backend's secret key, used to build the signature or mac of the session cookies, would be the same one across the different sites.
+Given that remember_token cookie is solely based on the user ID, this implies that any student could reuse his remember_token value from com301-vuln.epfl.ch or com301-pcap-validation.epfl.ch to access the session of another student in the main grading system website com301.epfl.ch.

-For instance, if a student is assigned the user ID '111' in the realms com301-vuln.epfl.ch and com301-pcap-validation.epfl.ch (user ID is consistent between these two), the server would assign after authentication a remember_token cookie of the form: '111|SIG/MAC{111}', which would then allow to authenticate as the student with user ID '111' in the com301.epfl.ch realm (user ID inconsistency here).
+For instance, if a student is assigned the user ID '111' in the realms com301-vuln.epfl.ch and com301-pcap-validation.epfl.ch (user ID is consistent between these two),the server would assign after authentication a remember_token cookie of the form: '111|SIG/MAC{111}', which would then allow to authenticate as the student with user ID '111' in the com301.epfl.ch realm (user ID inconsistency here).

 Below is a proof-of-concept video for this issue: